-To see information about features in a layer, you can display an interactive table at the bottom of the map.
+To see information about features in a layer, you can display an interactive table at the bottom of the map in Map Viewer Classic (formerly known as Map Viewer) or on the Data tab of the feature layer's item page.
 Seeing a tabular view of the data can be a quick way to analyze information and start making decisions.
 You can sort, resize, reorder, and hide data, as well as select specific attributes to see on the map.
-For example, you could show a table for a crimes layer and see the different types of crime that your district responded to over the last two years.
-You might hide some of the columns that contain data not relevant to your task or and zoom the map to a specific crime you want to investigate further.
+For example, you can show a table for a crimes layer and see the different types of crime that your district responded to over the last two years.
+You can hide some of the columns that contain data not relevant to your task or zoom the map to a specific crime you want to investigate further.

-To show a feature layer's attribute table in Map Viewer, do the following:
+To show a feature layer's attribute table in Map Viewer Classic, do the following:

 - Open the map with the feature layer whose attributes you want to see in a table.

 - Browse to the feature layer and click Show Table .

 The table appears at the bottom of your map.

 To resize the table vertically, drag the splitter bar centered above the table title up or down.